microsoft/LMChallenge/README.md

 ## Getting Started

-Install LMChallenge from the published Python package:
+Install LM Challenge from the published Python package:

     pip3 install --user lmchallenge

 (Or from this repository `python3 setup.py install --user`.)

-**Setup:** LMChallenge needs a model to evaluate.
+**Setup:** LM Challenge needs a model to evaluate.
 We include an example ngram model implementation in `sample`.
 Download data & build models (this may take a couple of minutes):

     cd sample/
     ./prepare.sh